nanos/FediFetcher/README.md

 # FediFetcher for Mastodon

+> [!IMPORTANT]
+> Running FediFetcher as GitHub Action is deprecated since May 2025.
+If you are running FediFetcher as GitHub Action it will cease running by 20th June.
+>
+> If you are currently running FediFetcher as GitHub Action please see [Migrating From GitHub Actions](https://github.com/nanos/FediFetcher/wiki/Migrating-From-GitHub-Actions) for migration details.

 This GitHub repository provides a simple script that can pull missing posts into Mastodon using the Mastodon API.
 FediFetcher has no further dependencies, and can be run as either a GitHub Action, a scheduled cron job, or a pre-packaged container.
 Here is what FediFetcher can do:

 1. It can pull missing remote replies to posts that are already on your server into your server.
 Specifically, it can